CoulsonZhang/Travel_bot/README.md

 Responses: First round conversation.
 Basic functions defined in this file
 api_method: the functions related api are defined in this file
 nlu.md: the rasa intent identifier training data
 sql_method: the method related manipulation of Winetable.db
+Telegram_warpper: the implement of chat_bot through telegram

 Hi, this is my first travel adviser AI chat bot.